tchamna/resulam-video-generator-pipeline/README.md

 - For the audios-videos matching sentences, create `Yoruba_english_french_phrasebook_sentences_list.txt` in **YorubaPhrasebook**, with sentences formatted as: `1) language1 | Language2 | Language3;` e.g., `1) Hello.| Ẹ ǹ lẹ́. | Salut.`
 - Notice that the language separator is |
 - If you only want to display two languages in the Video, then only write 1) language1 | Language2; Example: 6)  I am fine.| Mo wà dáadáa.

+**Best Practice:** Duplicate the `assets` folder and rename it to `private_assets`.
+Place your private audio and text resources inside `private_assets` to keep them separate from public/shared assets.
+This helps you manage sensitive or proprietary files that should not be distributed with the public repository.

 ## Customizable Parameters